 After completing each chapter, students must be able to solve recommended problems detailed in the course schedule.
 Tutorials provide an opportunity to discuss these problems.
 There are eight weekly tutorials.
 See the course schedules to be aware of date and time when respective tutorial materials are available on the eClass site.
 All tutorials are prerecoded and will be available on the course eClass from the very beginning of the course.
 However, there will weekly virtual session with the TA via the Zoom conferencing.
-TA's office hour is schedule on Mondays, from 5:30 pm to 6:30 pm.
-Twelve weekly meeting are lined up with the weekly teaching.
+TA's office hour is schedule on (TBA).
+Eleven weekly meeting are lined up with the weekly teaching.
 However, the final meeting time will be offered at the end of the term when the final exam date will become known.